Chocolate Zucchini Muffins

 These chocolate zucchini muffins are extra moist with a rich chocolate flavor.
-The batter is mixed with double the chocolate, using both cocoa powder and chocolate chips, so you never even taste the zucchini.
-Made with natural ingredients, these chocolate zucchini muffins are also vegan, gluten free, and refined sugar free making them a delicious guilt-free treat!
+The batter is mixed with double the chocolate, using both cocoa powder and dark chocolate chips, so you never even taste the zucchini – but still get the benefit of the added richness!
+So whether you’re here for the zucchini or not, this will definitely be your new favorite chocolate muffin recipe.

 How to make chocolate zucchini muffins